 #6: Arts, Culture & Higher Education

 New Paltz is a town that places lots of value in the fine arts and importance of higher learning and understanding, although that should come as no surprise to some, as the State University of New York at New Paltz (SUNY New Paltz) is highly regarded as a top Fine Arts curriculum school.
 Perhaps it is the stunning natural vistas here that provide a source of inspiration for the creative, but New Paltz is filled with art galleries, museums and ways to share its peoples’ passion of art and culture.
 It isn’t just the inhabitants here who appreciate and make art; the village literally breathes it, with multiple larger than life technicolor murals gracing the sides of downtown businesses.
 The Samuel Dorsky Museum of Art is a crown jewel in the SUNY New Paltz Campus but it’s changing exhibitions are all open to the public, regardless of one’s student status.
-You’ll find other artists galleries dotting the village, like the Ryan Cronin Art Gallery, Gray Owl Gallery and the Unison Arts Center Sculpture Garden, all located downtown in the Water Street Market, as well as the Mark Gruber Gallery, located uptown in the Tops shopping plaza.
+You’ll find other artists galleries dotting the village, like the Ryan Cronin Art Gallery, and the Unison Arts & Learning Center, all located downtown in the Water Street Market, as well as the Mark Gruber Gallery, located uptown in the Tops shopping plaza.

 #7: New Paltz Central School District